mehrbains/MICB475_Team6/README.md

 - decided to focus on biochemical metrics ex. blood glucose, triglycerides, total cholesterol
 - finished demultiplexing the Gastric Cancer dataset
 - Started writing outline of proposal: https://docs.google.com/document/d/1ZUtXC7PMoh7TS0NtVB6DRIZVfG7Pl0IJgav_4juS62I/edit?tab=t.0
-- Ranges of the biochemical metrics to create categories to be added in metadata:
+- Ranges of the biochemical metrics to create categories to be added in metadata (be sure to add citations in the proposal):

 Blood glucose
 - High: 100 - 125 mg/dL (5.6 - 6.9 mmol/L), >125 mg/dL or 7 mmol/L is considered diabetic